 Tri-bag.
 Very useful, especially if you don’t have a handlebar bag.
 Essentially a nose-bag for humans.
 They work much better on bikes with square-ish top tubes, and tend to flop around a bit on round tubes (i.e. steel bikes).

-Tyres are probably the best performance upgrade when you’re starting out.
+Tyres are probably the best performance upgrade when you’re starting out; and maybe just are the best performance upgrade.
 They can make a huge difference to your bike.
 Continental GP4000 IIs are hard to beat when it comes low rolling resistance, puncture resistance, and comfort.
 See here and here.
 They also feel lovely.
 25 mm tyres are a lot more comfy than 23 mm, and no slower; there isn’t much point to 23mm (unless your bike frame doesn’t have the clearance for anything bigger, or you really don’t like toe-overlap, or you want to put on a decent pair of mudguards without any bodging).
 28 mm tyres are more comfy than 25 mm.
 They are probably no slower.
 (They do take thicker inner tubes, and so are proportionately a bit heavier.)
 A lot of bikes don’t have the frame-clearance to run 28 mm, especially if you want mudguards.
 (It’s worth noting that tyre measurements are indicative; wide wheel rims change the dimensions of the tyres mounted to them.
 Generally speaking, a 28 mm will have a larger volume, and greater height, on a wider rim.)
-Those really keen to run larger tyres will explore the option of going down a size in wheels; or buying one of the increasing number of frame designed to run up to 32mm tyres.
+GP4000 IIs are especially large — so the 28mm measures at 31mm (bicyclerollingresistance.com).
+Those really keen to run larger tyres will explore the option of going down a size in wheels; or buying one of the increasing number of frame designed to run up to 35mm tyres.
 If you do go down a wheel size you’ll need long-reach brakes; and you will slightly alter the steering geometry, and may lower your bottom bracket.
 This may or may not matter.

 Tubeless tyres are getting better, quickly.
 They ought to be the way forward.
 What’s not to like about a puncture-free life?
 What’s not to like about less rolling resistance, i.e. going further or quicker for the same effort?
 With Schwalbe Ones this was only sort of true.
 The rolling resistance wasn’t better than a good tyre and tube set.
 And you add a bit of complexity and weight with tubeless.
 If you get a certain kind of small hole — long and thin — in the tyre they won’t seal until the pressure goes down to 30 psi or so.
 These kind of holes, and bigger round ones, need to be plugged.
 (See Genuine Innovations Tubeless Tyre Repair Kit.)
 If you get a large cut, they won’t seal and plugs won’t work.
 So you need to carry an inner tube, tyre levers (take three, and make them sturdy, as tubeless tyres can be pigs to get on a rim).
 You’ll probably also need a tyre repair kit for any subsequent punctures.
 And, if you find yourself needing to put in a tube, you may well find the tubeless valves can be hard to get out.
 (Tip: take out the valve core, and then you can use the corner of a wall, etc, to push out the valve.
 If you don’t take out the core and do this, you’ll bend the valve core and need a new valve.
 Schwalbe make some nice valves.)
 In other words the kit you should probably take on a 200km audax hasn’t got lighter.
 Also tubeless typically require more frequent pumping up than tyres and tubes.
 They might well lose 15 psi over a 600 km.
 Why would you use tubeless, then?
 Because you want as few punctures to deal with as possible.
 Imagine not changing that tyre at 10 pm, in the rain, at about 5C, with a bit of a wind.
 Plus, as said at the beginning, tubeless are getting better.
-The new generation of Schwalbe Pro Ones is an improvement over the first generation.
+The new generation of Schwalbe Pro Ones is, in many ways, an improvement over the first generation.
 They have better rolling resistance than clinchers.
-They are more air-tight, and need considerably less pumping.
+They are more air-tight, and need considerably less pumping, than Schwalbe Ones.
 Perhaps they even seat on the rim more easily.
+They seem to seal less well, however; and to be a little bit less robust.
+Getting them on can still be difficult.
 You don’t usually need a special pump, though it helps.
 You do need a track pump.
-When I’ve found it very hard to seat a tyre on the rim, I’ve found it helps: to take out the valve core; to rotate the wheel in between efforts; and to inflate it while it is horizontal.
+When I’ve found it very hard to seat a tyre on the rim, I’ve found it helps: to take out the valve core; to rotate the wheel in between efforts; and to inflate it while the wheel is horizontal.
 On several occasions adding the sealant before the tyre is on the rim has allowed the tyre to seat — I think because the sealant is ‘thick’ or ‘rough’ and so seals gaps around the rim better than lubricant.
 If it still won’t inflate, add an extra layer of rim tape.
 This will narrow the gap between the rim and the tyre (and may make it harder to get the rim on).
 Schwalbe state you shouldn’t inflate with CO2 as it damages the sealant.
 See also sealant.
 In my limited experience, there is considerable variation between individual Schwalbe tyres.
 (Of 5 Schwalbe Ones, 2 were porous.
 Of three Schwalbe Pro Ones, one delaminated after about 5,000 km, and one was much looser than the other two.
 They are very comfortable, though.)
-Schwalbe Pro Ones seem to seal punctures less well than Schwalbe Ones with Stan’s.
-Large caveat: you can get into trouble with tubeless on multi-day rides.
-The tyre can flat and pop of the rim before it seals.
+Large caveat re tubeless: you can get into trouble with tubeless on multi-day rides.
+The tyre can flat and pop off the rim before it seals.
 How do you get it back on the rim?
-Sometimes, when you put a tube in, the tyre still will not seat?
-The tyre can get a puncture that will not hold air above 40 psi, but is too small and slow to find.
+Use the tyre with a tube — but sometimes the tyre will still not seat properly.
 Some riders of events like the Transcontinental have gone back to tubes and, often, Conti GP4000S II 28mm.
 In summary, 2018: for rides under 1000 km, tubeless seem the way forward.

 Up the Downs.
 A charming 200k in fine weather.
 Ups and downs, lovely views, charming villages, tea laid on at a village hall control, food when you get back.